helidon-io/helidon/docs/se/jsonrpc/client.md

 > [!NOTE]
 > The HTTP status code is independent of any other error code in a JSON-RPC error response.

 Every JSON-RPC response contains either a result or an error, and that is the reason why `res.result()` returns an optional value.
 The last step shows how the result is mapped to a `StartStopResult` instance using Helidon JSON binding.
-See [JSON-RPC Server][json-rpc-server] for more information on these types.
+See [JSON-RPC Server](../../se/jsonrpc/server.md) for more information on these types.

 > [!NOTE]
 > Custom types used with Helidon JSON binding must be annotated with `@Json.Entity` and compiled with the Helidon JSON annotation processor.
-See [Enabling Code Generation][enabling-code-generation] for the Maven annotation processor setup.
+See [Enabling Code Generation][enabling-code-ge] for the Maven annotation processor setup.

 ### Batch Requests